Psilocybe azurescens

-Psilocybe azurescens is a species of psychedelic mushroom whose main active compounds are psilocybin and psilocin.
+Psilocybe azurescens—commonly known as the flying saucer mushroom, blue angel mushroom, or azure psilocybin mushroom—is a species of psychedelic mushroom whose main active compounds are psilocybin and psilocin.
 It is among the most potent of the tryptamine-bearing mushrooms, containing up to 1.8% psilocybin, 0.5% psilocin, and 0.4% baeocystin by dry weight, averaging to about 1.1% psilocybin and 0.15% psilocin.
 It belongs to the family Hymenogastraceae in the order Agaricales.